-Article 25 Halls
+Article 24 Halls

-- 25.01 Halls must be in good condition in terms of both their playing surface and their facilities.
-They must fully comply with the FIFA Futsal Laws of the Game and conform to the safety and security regulations of the competent civil authorities. - 25.02 The seating capacity of halls used for matches should be at least 500 in the preliminary round, 1,000 in the main round and 1,500 in the elite round.
-The seating capacity of the hall used for the finals must be at least 5,000. - 25.03 The goal nets must be attached in such a way that the ball cannot rebound out of the goal.
-If necessary, an additional net may be placed inside the goal no less than 70cm from the crossbar. - 25.04 Temporary stands may not be used. - 25.05 Match halls used for a mini-tournament must be reserved exclusively for the competition for the duration of the mini-tournament. - 25.06 The host association must provide pitch access that guarantees the safe entry and exit of players and match officials. - 25.07 Each host association is responsible for: - inspecting every hall concerned and returning the corresponding online form to the UEFA administration confirming that the halls meet the criteria laid out in Annex B; - b. confirming to the UEFA administration that the halls, including their facilities (hall capacity, emergency lighting system, first aid facilities, type of protection against intrusion by spectators into the playing area, etc.), have been thoroughly inspected by the competent public authorities and meet all the safety requirements laid down by the applicable national law. - 25.08 The UEFA administration makes decisions on each hall on the basis of the above form and confirmation, and any other information gathered by UEFA.
+- 24.01 Halls must be in good condition in terms of both their playing surface and their facilities.
+They must fully comply with the FIFA Futsal Laws of the Game and conform to the safety and security regulations of the competent civil authorities. - 24.02 The seating capacity of halls used for matches should be at least 500 in the preliminary round and 1,000 in the main round.
+The seating capacity of the hall used for the finals must be at least 2,500. - 24.03 The goal nets must be attached in such a way that the ball cannot rebound out of the goal.
+If necessary, an additional net may be placed inside the goal no less than 70cm from the crossbar. - 24.04 Temporary stands may not be used. - 24.05 Match halls used for a mini-tournament must be reserved exclusively for the competition for the duration of the mini-tournament. - 24.06 The host association must provide pitch access that guarantees the safe entry and exit of players and match officials. - 24.07 Each host association is responsible for: - inspecting every hall concerned and returning the corresponding online form to the UEFA administration confirming that the halls meet the criteria laid out in Annex B; - b. confirming to the UEFA administration that the halls, including their facilities (hall capacity, emergency lighting system, first aid facilities, type of protection against intrusion by spectators into the playing area, etc.), have been thoroughly inspected by the competent public authorities and meet all the safety requirements laid down by the applicable national law. - 24.08 The UEFA administration makes decisions on each hall on the basis of the above form and confirmation, and any other information gathered by UEFA.
 Such decisions are final.

-Article 26 Scoreboards
+Article 25 Scoreboards

-- 26.01 Each hall must have a modern scoreboard to provide spectators, players and officials with the following accurate information: - a. names of both teams; - b. time remaining in any period, counting down in minutes, seconds and tenths of seconds from 20.00.0 to 00.00.0; - c. remaining penalty time to be served by up to two players on each team, counting down from 02.00 to 00.00; - d. score:
+- 25.01 Each hall must have a modern scoreboard to provide spectators, players and officials with the following accurate information: - a. names of both teams; - b. time remaining in any period, counting down in minutes, seconds and tenths of seconds from 20.00.0 to 00.00.0; - c. remaining penalty time to be served by up to two players on each team, counting down from 02.00 to 00.00; - d. score: